 In triangle ABC, the angle bisector of angle BAC meets AC at D. If angle BAC = 60, angle ABC = 60, and AD = 24, then find the area of triangle ABC.

-Since angle BAC is equal to 60 degrees and angle ABC is equal to 60 degrees, triangle ABC is an equilateral triangle.
+Since angle BAC is 60 degrees and angle ABC is 60 degrees, we know that angle ACB is also 60 degrees, making triangle ABC an equilateral triangle.

 Let E be the foot of the perpendicular from point B to side AC, and let x be the length of BE.
 Then, the length of EC is also x, and the length of AB is 2x.

 Since AD is the angle bisector of angle BAC, we know that the ratio of the length of AC to the length of AB is equal to the ratio of the length of DC to the length of BD: